de3sw2aq1/koreader-patches/README.md

 However, many books downloaded with FanFicFare do not style these symbols to be centered.
 (Often they are not centered at all on the original website, this is not a bug in FanFicFare.)

 This styletweak includes many common patterns, but if I need an additional one, I configure it on the fly with the template from `2-styletweak-sample-css.lua`.

+This uses a KOReader private CSS syntax to match paragraphs containing specific text strings.
+There's not a lot of docs on this but see https://github.com/koreader/koreader/issues/11323 and https://github.com/koreader/koreader/pull/11533.